Funding Information for Schools

 Key Stage 2

-Funding is a contribution towards the cost of an academic year of Whole Class music teaching at KS2.
-It is calculated at £6.66 per KS2 pupil (based on 2012 census figures) with a minimum of £600 per school.
+Funding is a contribution towards the cost of of one KS2 year group receiving an academic year of Whole Class music teaching.
+It is calculated at £6.00 per KS2 pupil (based on 2017 census figures) with a minimum of £600 per school (£500 minimum for SEND schools).

 In Kent, whole class music is called MusicPlus.
 To be a MusicPlus teacher means that you not only provide whole class teaching at KS2 but also that you engage with relevant CPD and develop your teaching throughout the year, plan teaching around the MusicPlus outcomes and be open to the Quality Assurance Process.